Sai-Vignesh/FCC-Solutions/README.md

 # FCC-Solutions

-solutions of all freecodecamp assessments
+## Solutions of all freecodecamp assessments